List of Danny Phantom characters: Johnny 13

-Johnny 13 is a rebellious biker.
+Johnny 13 (voiced by William Baldwin) is a rebellious biker.
 His living shadow brings bad luck to whoever it gains contact with.
 Always on the road, his constant companion is girlfriend Kitty.
 Despite their differences and Johnny's keen womanizing habits, they are in love with one another.
 Johnny spent the first time searching for a human host when Kitty was stuck between Ghost Portals and became jealous whenever Kitty would date someone else.

-Never outrightly malicious, Johnny tends to leave Danny or anyone alone unless prompted otherwise.